Abortion in the United States

 The abortion-rights movement advocates for patient choice and bodily autonomy, while the anti-abortion movement advocate that the fetus has a right to live.
 Historically framed as a debate between the pro-choice and pro-life labels, most Americans agree with some positions of each side.
 Support for abortion gradually increased in the U.S. beginning in the early 1970s, and stabilized during the 2010s.
 The abortion rate has continuously declined from a peak in 1980 of 30 per 1,000 women of childbearing age (15–44) to 11.3 by 2018.
 In 2018, 78% of abortions were performed at 9 weeks or less gestation, and 92% of abortions were performed at 13 weeks or less gestation.
 By 2023, medication abortions accounted for 63% of all abortions.
 Almost 25% of women will have had an abortion by age 45, with 20% of 30 year olds having had one.
 In 2019, 60% of women who had abortions were already mothers, and 50% already had two or more children.
 Increased access to birth control has been statistically linked to reductions in the abortion rate.
 The first state to decriminalize abortion prior to Roe was Hawaii.

-As of 2025, Alaska, Arizona, California, Colorado, Illinois, Kansas, Maryland, Michigan, Minnesota, Missouri, Montana, New York, North Dakota, Ohio, Vermont, Wisconsin, and Wyoming (Note: Arizona, California, Colorado, Maryland, Michigan, Missouri, Montana, New York, Ohio, and Vermont contain explicit abortion provisions within their constitutions, while Alaska, Illinois, Kansas, Minnesota, North Dakota, Wisconsin, and Wyoming are interpreted to have such protections through court rulings.) have a right to abortion in their state constitutions, either explicitly or as interpreted by the state supreme court.
+As of 2025, Arizona, California, Colorado, Maryland, Michigan, Missouri, Montana, New York, Ohio, Vermont have explicitly enshrined a right to abortion in their state constitutions, while in Alaska, Illinois, Kansas, Minnesota and Wyoming court rulings have enshrined such protections.
 Other states, such as Massachusetts and Oregon, protect abortion under state law.
 The state constitutions of Alabama, Arkansas, Louisiana, Tennessee, and West Virginia explicitly contain no right to an abortion, while the state constitution of Nebraska prohibits abortion after the first trimester.